nat-geo-rocky-mountain-national-park-trail-map

 Beyond the junction the recommended trail (red line) begins to climb the western slopes of Mt.
 Chapin, and eventually begins to skirt around the northwestern slopes as it proceeds towards the Chapin-Chiquita saddle.
 As the trail continues you'll traverse through a couple of long talus fields.
 Although a little rugged, it's not exceedingly difficult.
 There were a couple of places where it was a little tricky spotting the actual trail, especially with the early sun in our eyes, but it's pretty intuitive as to where to go - you're simply following the contour of the mountain as it makes its way towards the saddle.

 At 1.7 miles, just before reaching the saddle, hikers will pass an unmarked side trail.
 This path leads to the summit of Mt.
 Chapin (as indicated by the green line on the map above).
-From this junction you're roughly one-third of a mile and almost 400 feet below the summit of Mt.
+From this junction you're roughly one-third of a mile, and almost 400 feet below the summit of Mt.
 Chapin.
 To continue on towards Chiquita you should stay to the left and proceed towards the saddle.

 chapin-chiquita-saddlelongs-peak